 8. California State University-Chico Valene L. Smith Museum of Anthropology

 Smith Museum of Anthropology is the teaching facility for students enrolled in the Museum Studies program.
-These studies are available in the form of an undergraduate certificate or a master’s degree with anthropology concentration, with students designing and installing exhibitions themselves.
+These studies are available as an undergraduate certificate or a master’s degree with an anthropology concentration, with students designing and installing exhibitions themselves.
 But the public also benefits from the museum with creative kids’ programs like Night at the Museum and Museum-in-a-Box.